junxit/us-congress-bills-110/bill.md

 - **(c)** *Payment* Not later than 30 days after the date on which the public land is conveyed under this section, the PUD shall pay to the Secretary an amount equal to the appraised value of the public land as determined under subsection (b).
 - **(d)** *Map and legal descriptions* As soon as practicable after the date of enactment of this Act, the Secretary shall finalize legal descriptions of the public land to be conveyed under this section.
 The Secretary may correct any minor errors in the map referred to in section 2 or in the legal descriptions.
 The map and legal descriptions shall be on file and available for public inspection in appropriate offices of the Bureau of Land Management.
 - **(e)** *Costs of conveyance* As a condition of conveyance, any costs related to the conveyance under this section shall be paid by the PUD.
-- **(f)** *Disposition of proceeds* The Secretary shall deposit the proceeds from the sale in the working capital fund of the Bureau of Land Management established by section 306 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
-1736).
+- **(f)** *Disposition of proceeds* The Secretary shall deposit the proceeds from the sale in the Federal Land Disposal Account established by section 206 of the Federal Land Transaction Facilitation Act (43 U.S.C.
+2305) to be expended to improve access to public lands administered by the Bureau of Land Management in the State of Washington.

 ## § 4.
 Segregation of lands